mattruzicka/evolvable/README.md

 A framework for building evolvable applications.

 [Evolutionary algorithms](https://en.wikipedia.org/wiki/Evolutionary_algorithm) build upon ideas such as natural selection, crossover, and mutation to construct relatively simple solutions to complex problems.
-This framework provides abstractions for building simple and complex evolutionary algorithms that are adaptable to any domain.
+This framework provides abstractions for building evolutionary algorithms and applications that are adaptable to any domain.

 ### The Evolvable Abstraction